Materials-Consortia/OPTIMADE/optimade.rst

 The third provided item (index 14 in the original list) is only partially returned: it is a list of three items, the first and last are explicitly provided, the second one is only referenced.

 .. code:: json

-    {"representation": "dense", "returned_ranges": [{"start": 10, "stop": 20, "step": 2}]}
+    {"optimade-partial-data": {"format": "1.2.0"}, "layout": "dense", "returned_ranges": [{"start": 10, "stop": 20, "step": 2}]}
     [[10,20,21], [30,40,50]]
     ["PARTIAL-DATA-REF", ["https://example.db.org/value2"]]
     [[11, 110], ["PARTIAL-DATA-REF", ["https://example.db.org/value3"]], [550, 333]]
     ["PARTIAL-DATA-NEXT", ["https://example.db.org/value4"]]

-Below follows an example of the sparse representation for multi-dimensional lists with three aggregated dimensions.
+Below follows an example of the sparse layout for multi-dimensional lists with three aggregated dimensions.
 The underlying property value can be taken to be sparse data in lists in four dimensions of 10000 x 10000 x 10000 x N, where the innermost list is a non-sparse list of abitrary length of numbers.
 The only non-null items in the outer three dimensions are, say, [3,5,19], [30,15,9], and [42,54,17].
 The response below communicates the first item explicitly; the second one by deferring the innermost list using a reference-marker; and the third item is not included in this response, but deferred to another page via a next-marker.

 .. code:: json

-    {"representation": "sparse"}
+    {"optimade-partial-data": {"format": "1.2.0"}, "layout": "sparse"}
     [3,5,19,  [10,20,21,30]]
     [30,15,9, ["PARTIAL-DATA-REF", ["https://example.db.org/value1"]]]
     ["PARTIAL-DATA-NEXT", ["https://example.db.org/"]]

-An example of the sparse representation for multi-dimensional lists with three aggregated dimensions and integer values:
+An example of the sparse layout for multi-dimensional lists with three aggregated dimensions and integer values:

 .. code:: json

-    {"representation": "sparse"}
+    {"optimade-partial-data": {"format": "1.2.0"}, "layout": "sparse"}
     [3,5,19,  10]
     [30,15,9, 31]
     ["PARTIAL-DATA-NEXT", ["https://example.db.org/"]]

-An example of the sparse representation for multi-dimensional lists with three aggregated dimensions and values that are multidimensional lists of integers of arbitrary lengths:
+An example of the sparse layout for multi-dimensional lists with three aggregated dimensions and values that are multidimensional lists of integers of arbitrary lengths:

 .. code:: json

-    {"representation": "sparse"}
+    {"optimade-partial-data": {"format": "1.2.0"}, "layout": "sparse"}
     [3,5,19, [ [10,20,21], [30,40,50] ]
     [3,7,19, ["PARTIAL-DATA-REF", ["https://example.db.org/value2"]]]
     [4,5,19, [ [11, 110], ["PARTIAL-DATA-REF", ["https://example.db.org/value3"]], [550, 333]]